01Format the Letter Correctly

 Keep in mind that many editors use this paragraph for the "Contributors' Notes" at the end of the journal, so think in terms of what you'd like listed at the back.
 You can look at some journals to see what other writers have to say about themselves.

 Thank the editor for reading your work, and close with the standard "Sincerely," or "Best regards."
 Leave four lines for your signature and then type your full name.
 For mailing, use a business-sized envelope.
 If your printer can handle envelopes, type the address, but it is also fine to address the envelope by hand.
 Again, use the editor's name here, either above the journal name or below the address.
 If you put it below, write, "Attn: [Insert Editor's Name]."

 07Include a SASE

-Finally, be sure to include a SASE for a response.
-(It's perfectly acceptable to fold the SASE in three so that it will fit easily.)
+Finally, for hard copy by mail submissions, be sure to include a stamped, addressed envelope (SASE) for a response.
+(It is perfectly acceptable to fold the SASE in three so that it will fit easily.)
 To save postage, you might also request that they not return your story to you, writing in a postscript: "Please recycle this story rather than returning it to me."

 08File Your Letters Electronically